Florida Medical Equipment Liability Lawyers Work to Recover Fair Compensation for Clients in the Lakeland Area

 Get the help you need with your medical equipment liability case today

 Call our legal team at Kaylor, Kaylor & Leto, P.A. at or contact us online to receive high-quality representation if you have suffered injuries due to a defective medical device.
-Our offices are located in Winter Haven, Lakeland, Sebring and Tampa for your convenience.
+We serve Lakeland and surrounding areas.
 And our attorneys offer free consultations on all personal injury cases.